Extended Year HQ

 Camp starts at 9:00 a.m. with pick up at noon.
 Here's a peek at the schedule:

 Start the day with refreshing water play!
-Come dressed in swimwear for an hour of sprinkler fun and water table exploration in the IIs Yard.
-It’s a perfect way to embrace summer mornings.
+Campers arrive dressed in swimwear for an hour of sprinkler fun and water table exploration in the Lower School Yards.
+It’s the perfect way to embrace summer mornings while staying cool, active, and happy.

 A quick change into dry clothes followed by a nutritious school-provided snack to power up campers for the exciting activities ahead.